Letters and Sciences

-Letters and Sciences is the academic home for students exploring a variety of fields before selecting a major, for post-baccalaureate students taking additional course work, and for non-degree seeking students taking undergraduate courses.
+Letters and Sciences is the academic home for students exploring a variety of fields before selecting a major, for Freshmen Connection students, for post-baccalaureate students taking additional course work, and for non-degree seeking students taking undergraduate courses.
 Letters and Sciences may also serve as the academic home for students completing requirements for entry into a Limited Enrollment Program.
-Letters and Sciences advisors help students to select and schedule courses, plan academic programs, and learn about campus-wide resources.
+Additionally, it is the program home for Maryland Promise Scholars.
+Letters and Sciences advisors help students to select and schedule courses, engage in academic programs, and learn about campus-wide resources.
 Letters and Sciences collaborates closely with college advising offices, academic departments, and programs across campus and provides a coordinated advising network that features:

 Choosing a Major

 Letters and Sciences students receive information about and referral to a wide range of academic programs and services including workshops and information fairs.
 Letters and Sciences staff specialize in assisting students with major exploration and how to develop strategies and plans for entering Limited Enrollment Programs.

 Business Exploration Series

 The Letters and Sciences Business Exploration Series (BES) is a multidimensional advising resource that provides LTSC students with an opportunity to explore the world of business through: exploratory seminars; business-focused introduction to the university courses; valuable leadership opportunities; and access to guidance and support from knowledgeable advisors.

 Stem Exploration Series